 - Use the Database field to add a descriptive name for the database.
-The name will be displayed in the pgAdmin tree control. - Use the OID field to specify the object identifier to be used for the new database.
-Users can specify the value greater than 16383.
-This option is available from v15 and above. - Select the owner of the database from the drop-down listbox in the Owner field. - Store notes about the database in the Comment field.
+The name will be displayed in the pgAdmin tree control. - Select the owner of the database from the drop-down listbox in the Owner field. - Store notes about the database in the Comment field.